To support Plastic-free July we are adding an extra R to the four R’s- Reduce, Reuse, Refuse & Recycle & REPLACE.

 Research shows that up to 8 million tonnes of plastic litter enter our waterways and oceans each year, and to secure a sustainable future for our environment we need to move towards a plastic-free future.

-BECOME A ZERO POLLUTION AMBASSADOR
+BECOME A ZERO POLLUTION SUPPORTER

 National Plastics Plan: Reducing, Reusing & Recycling Plastic Pollution in Australia